realworldocaml/book/book/testing.md

 # Testing {#testing data-type=chapter}

-Testing is fundamental to building reliable software, but you wouldn't know it from watching how software engineers spend their time.
+Testing is fundamental to building reliable software, but you wouldn't necessarily know it from watching how software engineers spend their time.
 Testing can be tedious, and in the early stages of a project, it's often not obvious how important testing is going to become down the line.
 This leads people to test less than they should, and more critically, to design systems without taking testability into account, which makes such omissions harder to fix down the line.